Should I Go to the Emergency Room or Urgent Care?

 A guide to common problems

-Remember, if you are in doubt, trust your instinct.
-Anyone with a severe illness or injury should go the Emergency Room.
+Remember, if you are in doubt, trust your instincts.
+Anyone with a severe illness or injury should go the emergency room.